rolkon/ML2021-Coreset-Selection/README.md

 ```
 With the parameter, either 'fullset' or 'subset' can be selected.
 This creates the latent space either from the full CIFAR-10 dataset (50'000 samples), or from the subset (20'000 samples).
 The result is saved in a CSV file in the same directory.

 The resulting file will be several hundets of Megabytes in size, that's why it is not included in this repository.
-It can be transferred upon request.
+It can be might be added upon request.

 ### Creating core-set indices
 #### Greedy K-Centers